louspringer/OpenFlow-Playground/GHOSTBUSTERS_IMPLEMENTATION_MISMATCHES.md

 ---

-**Remember:** The goal is to enhance Ghostbusters, not replace it.
-Every piece of current functionality must be preserved and enhanced during the refactoring process.
+**Remember:** The goal is to **reconcile drift** and bring Ghostbusters into compliance with the project model requirements.
+Tests validate this alignment - they should never be adapted to make broken implementations pass.
+Every piece of current functionality must be preserved while fixing the architecture to match the requirements.